AKIMANIZANYE/Instagram/README.md

 $ source virtual/bin/activate
 Inside the manage.py module change
 ## Instrcuction
+Singup or create an account
+got to navigation bar
+click upload image
+add thename of image add caption upload image post you can also sign in and do the same process.

 ## Test Driven Development -TDD
 Users can view different photos that they like.